Your iPhone or iPad stores your calendars, from a variety of services - such as iCloud, Google, and others - and helps you organize your time.

 But there are times when you may need to access your calendars on a Mac or PC.
 You may want to transfer them easily to another device, or view them on a computer where you are not signed into iCloud, Google, or another service.
 You may also want to recover these items from a backup (made by either iMazing or iTunes) if you've lost your iPhone and need to access this information.

-iMazing can help, allowing you to export events, calendars, or all of your calendars in ICS format, which you can easily add to a calendar app, or in CSV (comma-separated values) format, which you can view in a spreadsheet.
+iMazing can help, allowing you to export events, calendars, or all of your calendars in ICS format, which you can easily add to a calendar app, or in Excel or CSV (comma-separated values) format, which you can view in a spreadsheet.

 Here's how to export your calendars to Mac or PC

 Download and install iMazing on your Mac or PC computer

 Download and install iMazing.
 Launch the app, and connect your device to your Mac or PC.